alzwded/jakhex/README.md

 - update Makefile to compile with `-O2` by default
 - update README
 - add `^G` in normal mode to report file size in a better human readable way
+- change reverse search to include the byte you are currently on; this is annoying for single byte reverse searches, but it is what you actually want for multibyte reverse searches; forward search is unaffected.
+- fix display or ridiculously large files; the buffer contents were correct, the display wasn't